 Drinking large amounts of alcohol while you’re taking Arimidex can increase your risk of osteoporosis (weak, thin bones).
 Because of this risk, it’s best to avoid drinking large amounts of alcohol during Arimidex treatment.

-Drinking alcohol is also known to raise your risk of developing breast cancer.
-But at this time, it’s not known if drinking alcohol after you’re diagnosed with breast cancer can make your cancer worse or make it more likely to come back after treatment.
+Alcohol is also known to raise your risk of developing breast cancer.
+But at this time, it’s not known whether drinking alcohol after you’re diagnosed with breast cancer can make your cancer worse or make it more likely to come back after treatment.

 If you drink alcohol and you’re concerned about how this could affect your breast cancer or its treatment, talk with your doctor.
-They can give you advice on much alcohol is safe for you to drink.
+They can give you advice on how much alcohol, if any, is safe for you to drink.

 Arimidex can interact with several other medications.